Generic Name: lurasidone (loo-RAS-i-done)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of kidney or liver problems, neuroleptic malignant syndrome (NMS), suicidal thoughts or attempts, or alcohol abuse or dependence
+- if you have a history of kidney or liver problems, neuroleptic malignant syndrome (NMS), mental or mood problems (eg, depression), suicidal thoughts or attempts, or alcohol abuse or dependence

 - if you have diabetes or are very overweight, or if a family member has had diabetes